 10. Maurice Sarrail

 Maurice Sarrail was a French Army officer during the First World War.
-Born in 1856, by the time the war broke out, Sarrail was already one of France’s senior most officers.
+Born in 1856, by the time the war broke out, Sarrail was already one of France’s most senior officers.
 When his troops performed well in the invasion of the Ardennes in August 1914, he was promoted to command the Third Army.
-His views on socialism made him popular among certain sections of the French public.
+His views on socialism made him popular among certain sectors of the French public.
 This also made him a rarity among the Catholics, conservatives and monarchists who at that time dominated the French Army officer corps under the Third Republic before the war.
 This also became one of the main reasons behind his appointment to lead at Salonika.

 9. Erich Ludendorff

 Educated in the cadet corps, General Erich Ludendorff was a top German military commander during the latter stages of the First World War.
 At the start of the war, he was the quartermaster general to Bulow’s Second Army, having the responsibility of capturing the Liege forts.
 After this successful task he was sent to East Prussia where he worked with Paul von Hindenburg as his chief of staff.
 Hindenburg relied heavily on Ludendorff for the victories at Tannenberg in 1914 and at the Masurian Lakes in 1915.